If you’re preparing for the LSAT and have questions about the experimental section, read on to learn more.

 So, to ensure you get the best LSAT score possible, treat the unscored section like a scored section.
 Put your best effort into each section, and don’t spend your valuable time obsessing over which section is experimental.

-In case you still feel unsure about the LSAT experimental section, here are the answers to frequently asked questions about this section.
+In case you still feel unsure about this section of the LSAT, here are the answers to frequently asked questions about this section.

 It could be!
 There’s no telling which section will be experimental on your test.
 The section is completely random for each LSAT taker and cannot be predicted.